ibigfoot/wf-hackathon/README.md

 ### The Demonstration
 This is a very simple node.js application that is designed to operate without a visual UI, something that forced us to think about how to build an effective conversational UI to operate while on journey.

-All beacon events are mocked, instructions to drive the demonstration. (every keypress described below needs to be 'keypress enter')
+All beacon events are mocked, instructions to drive the demonstration. (every keypress described below needs to be 'keypress enter').

 * 'z' (enter) will fire the beacon event.
 These are coded in the data/beacons.json file and will cycle in the order they are listed.
 First run through the demo you should simply just keep firing beacon events and watch  the console output.
 * '1' (enter) will fire the "Arrived at Origin Platform" event.
 This is where our scenario begins and Penny is waiting for her train.